-Originally from the North Carolina, Drake creates art which addresses human rights issues among marginalized communities.
-Working collaboratively with community members, Drake creates images that are both specific and universal and reveal his concern for the most basic of human rights - to be considered fully human.
+Originally from the North Carolina, Drake lives and works in New York City where he creates art addressing human rights issues among marginalized communities.
+Drake's images speak with content that is both specific and universal and reveals his concern for the most basic of human rights - to be considered fully human.

 Recipient of a Rockefeller Fellowship, numerous Fulbright-Hayes, North Carolina Arts Council, and Department of Education grants, Drake has exhibited across the United States and internationally including exhibitions in Jerusalem, Ramallah, Saudi Arabia and Bahrain.

 He has also authored and designed books used extensively in educational setting including Going to Carolina del Norte (design and photography by Drake, authored by Dr. Hannah Gill ), Feeling a Type of Way, and A Journey Like Us -Getting from There to Here.
 The latter is used in programing in international high schools.